Skip to main content

 At the top of the page, select the New Event button.

-Fill in the following information for you new Event:
+Fill in the following information for the new Event Event Details section:

 • Select the option of whether you want your Event to get correlated into Incidents